 Successful crabgrass extermination begins with a pre-emergent herbicide application in late winter, to early spring.
 Applying a pre-emergent herbicide will kill hibernating crabgrass seedlings.
 Depending on your region, the ideal time to apply a pre-emergent is when the ground temperature begins rising above 60 degrees.
 A simple way to tell this is by watching your shrubs and trees.
 When they begin to bloom and bud, it’s time to apply the herbicide to your lawn.
 Generally, in the Pacific Northwest, this is around the month of February.

 Crabgrass and weeds can choke out your turfgrass.
 Killing them after they are visible can leave an undesirable bare spot.
-Preventing crabgrass is a great step towards making your lawn the best it can be.
+Control crabgrass by preventing it in the first place is a great step towards making your lawn the best it can be.
 To prevent crabgrass all season long, we recommend Scotts® Halts Crabgrass & Grassy Weed Preventer*.
 Do not apply more frequently than twice a year.
 You can treat in early spring or again in the fall to prevent winter weeds such as, Poa Annua, henbit and chickweed.

 Here are some steps to ensure you succeed when treating crabgrass.